PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``apiKey=newKey``: string - Changes the API Key (set to an empty string do disable it)
   * ``custom_headers={[str]=str,...}``: map of string - Allows setting custom headers and removing the defaults.
   * ``acl=newACL``: string - List of IP addresses, as a string, that are allowed to open a connection to the web server.
 Defaults to "127.0.0.1, ::1".
+  * ``statsRequireAuthentication``: bool - Whether access to the statistics (/metrics and /jsonstat endpoints) require a valid password or API key.
+Defaults to true.

 .. function:: registerWebHandler(path, handler)